-Dogs must be treated against Echinococcus multilocularis using an approved/licensed veterinary product whose active ingredient is Praziquantel, or an equivalent product.
+Dogs must be treated against Echinococcus multilocularis using an approved/licensed veterinary product whose active ingredient is Praziquantel, or an equivalent product (an equivalent product is a product authorized in Canada that bears a label claim against Echinococcus multilocularis).
 A qualified vet must carry out the treatment and record it in the Veterinary Certificate.
 You must not administer the treatment yourself.
 Ensure that the veterinarian rescans the microchip to confirm that the number is correct and that the chip is readable.

 Contrary to previous requirements (prior to February 29, 2012), this treatment must be administered before the certificate is presented to the CFIA District Veterinarian for endorsement.

 Malta requires that an import permit be issued for all animals before they travel.
 This permit must be obtained by the exporter from the Maltese authority and has to accompany the animal upon arrival, in addition to the health certificate.